mykmal/cowas/README.md

 2. Name or identifier of the second protein (i.e. <PROTEIN_B>)
 3. Full sample size
 4. Number of variants with nonzero weights in the PROTEIN_A model
-5. $R^2$ value of the PROTEIN_A model evaluated on a held-out 20% test set
+5. Correlation between measured and predicted expression for PROTEIN_A, evaluated on a held-out 20% test set
 6. Number of variants with nonzero weights in the PROTEIN_B model
-7. $R^2$ value of the PROTEIN_B model evaluated on a held-out 20% test set
+7. Correlation between measured and predicted expression for PROTEIN_B, evaluated on a held-out 20% test set
 8. Number of variants with nonzero weights in the co-expression model
-9. $R^2$ value of the co-expression model evaluated on a held-out 20% test set
+9. Correlation between estimated and predicted co-expression, evaluated on a held-out 20% test set

 In practice, you will probably want to use a shell script to automatically run `cowas_train.R` on all protein pairs in a specified list.
 We provide the script `utils/run_cowas_train.sh` to do just that.
 For each protein pair, this script will automatically extract predictor variants from a PLINK-format file, convert their genotypes to the required format for COWAS, and then run `cowas_train.R`.
 All of the necessary parameters are set as environmental variables at the top of the script; see the accompanying comments for usage instructions.